vhv3y8/rename-tabs-with-f2/src/tests/scenarios/extension_page/SETTINGS_UI.md

 - GIVEN when listening shortcut update
 - WHEN press valid shortcut AND click 'ok' button
-- THEN update storage settings shortcut AND update settings ui
+- THEN update storage settings shortcut AND update settings ui AND show i18n toast

 ---

 - GIVEN when listening shortcut update
 - WHEN click 'reset to f2' button
-- THEN update storage settings shortcut to F2 AND update settings ui
+- THEN update storage settings shortcut to F2 AND update settings ui AND show i18n toast

 ### Cancel